kelbelss/modular-smart-wallet/README.md

 | ERC-1271 | Contract Signature Callback  | Ubiquitous; on-chain verifications      |

 > **Note:** EIP-6492 (“witness” format) is not included in this MVP.
-Production-grade bundlers will need it to validate counterfactual signatures.
+Production grade bundlers will need it to validate counterfactual signatures.

 ## Design Decisions & Trade-Offs

 - **Passkey (WebAuthn P-256)**
-  - Chose Daimo’s audited `p256-verifier` (~330 k gas) over custom or off-chain solutions.
+  - Chose Daimo’s audited `p256-verifier` (330 k gas) over custom or off-chain solutions.
-  - Future swap to EIP-7212 precompile (≈20 k gas) with a one-line change—already live on some L1s/testnets.
+  - Future swap to EIP-7212 precompile (20 k gas) with a one line change, already live on some L1s/testnets.

 - **Single-Call Execution Mode**
   Only one `(to, value, data)` per UserOp to keep gas predictable and logic simple for MVP.